The Greatest McLaren Formula 1 Racing Driver You Never Saw: Tommy Byrne

 It was while driving in the F3 championship that Tommy’s boozy side came to the fore once more.
 He was in France for an F3 race, but the qualifying session got rained off for the day and there seemed no chance that decision would be changed.
 Without a second thought Byrne took his mechanic crew, which included former Jordan engineer Gary Anderson, to a small French café where he taught the staff the art of how to make an Irish coffee.
 The gang imbibed around seven or eight Irish coffees before being told that that qualifying was now back on!
 The team were left with no choice but get back to the track or be disqualified from the race.
 A very over the limit Byrne climbed into his car and despite all the alcohol went out on the track and qualified for the next day’s race, in which he came six.

 Byrne’s F1 chance came about in 1982 while hunting down the British F3 Championship, which he went on to win.
 He signed on with small fish in a big F1 pond in underfunded team Theodore Racing, his contract was to contest five rounds of Formula 1.
 His F1 races were fairly disastrous, qualifying for only two races and gaining no points.
-By all accounts the car he was driving wasn’t up to standard, so much so that Byrne threatened to get a hitman to take out the chief engineer.
+By all accounts, the car he was driving wasn’t up to standard, so much so that Byrne threatened to get a hitman to take out the chief engineer.

 Things got even worse after the Grand Prix season finale in Las Vegas.
-After spinning of the track in lap 39 and again failing to win any points, that evening he went to a social event at the hotel.
+After spinning off the track in lap 39 and again failing to win any points, that evening he went to a social event at the hotel.
 Here he got into a serious verbal disagreement with his team manager Jo Ramirez.
 This wouldn’t be the first or last clash Tommy would have with an authority figure.

 Despite his setbacks in the Grand Prix he returned to the F3 Championship and won the final race of the year to claim the title, and more importantly for Tommy, he earned the chance to test drive with McLaren.
 There were a number of other up and comers sampling the car including future F1 driver Thierry Boutsen, but it was Byrne who was the man to produce incredible times in the car, taking a McLaren around Silverstone faster than anyone had ever gone round the track, including Niki Lauder and John Watson in the same car.
 Yet was never offered that hallowed drivers contract.

 Many years later a mechanic on the test day, Tony Vandungen told Tommy the pit lane had been given instructions to hold back the throttle when setting up the car for Byrne, this was apparently due to concerns about Tommy damaging the race car, whatever the reason he could have gone even faster.
-In fact his friend Joey Greenan was timing his laps and had them up to a second quicker than McLaren.
-It didn’t seem to be his racing skills that was holding Tommy back from an F1 career.
+In fact, his friend Joey Greenan was timing his laps and had them up to a second quicker than McLaren.
+It didn’t seem to be his racing skills that were holding Tommy back from an F1 career.
 Perhaps rather it was McLaren boss Ron Dennis being less impressed with Byrne’s wild ways off the track.
 His untameable reputation certainly preceded him, his focus sometimes being steered away from the race track onto booze and women.
-Former F1 driver said,
+The former F1 driver said,

 “If there was a gold medal for shagging, (Tommy) would have won it time and time again.”

-He had the times behind him but didn’t have the capital to continue to try and win another seat in an F1 car, so after the setback with McLaren Tommy concentrated on cracking the American racing scene, driving on the open-wheel ladder, IMSA GT and GTP machinery.
+He had the times behind him but didn’t have the capital to continue to try and win another seat in an F1 car, so after the setback with McLaren, Tommy concentrated on cracking the American racing scene, driving on the open-wheel ladder, IMSA GT, and GTP machinery.
 He was extremely close to winning the 1988 Indy Lights title, missing out by only three points, victory here would likely have given him the golden ticket to race for the IndyCar Championship.
 Byrne, forever the nearly man.
 But it was probably partly due to his increasing life of excess that was stopping him from ever reaching any sort of pinnacle.
-In the States he was consumed by alcohol but by the time he moved on to the decidedly less glamorous scene of the Mexican Formula 3 Championship where he got into drugs.
+In the States, he was consumed by alcohol but by the time he moved on to the decidedly less glamorous scene of the Mexican Formula 3 Championship where he got into drugs.
 Tommy himself said in the recent documentary Crash and Burn,

 “I ended up taking enough drugs to kill a buffalo, I’m lucky to be alive I guess.”